autostep/AutoStep/README.md

     Given I have placed an order for <value>
       And I have shipped an order for <value>

+# Use the new single step
+Scenario: Shipping an Order Increments the User Shipped Count

+    Given I have placed and shipped an order for 100

+    Then the user's shipped count should be 1
 ```

 ## No Visual Studio/MSBuild Dependency